CiscoDevNet/data-center-development/nx-os/splunk_nx-os/README.md

 # Splunk Telemetry and NX-OS

+<NOTE> I wasn't able to install the Splunk Universal Forwarder in Guestshell on NX-OS running on Cisco Modeling Labs due to lack of disk space <NOTE>

 Splunk is a web-based data collection, analysis, and monitoring tool.
 Splunk Enterprise helps you gain valuable operational intelligence from your machine-generated data.
 It comes with a full range of powerful search, visualization and pre-packaged content for use-cases where any